maxboeck/mxb/src/posts/static-indieweb-webmentions/2019-01-10-static-indieweb-webmentions.md

 }
 ```

 And that's it!
-There are of course still some missing pieces, most notably the ability to send *outgoing* webmentions to URLs linked to in your own blog posts.
-I might have to look into that.
+There are of course still some missing pieces, most notably the ability to send outgoing webmentions to URLs linked to in your own blog posts. ~~I might have to look into that.~~

+## Update: Outgoing Webmentions!

+[Remy Sharp](https://remysharp.com/) has recently published a very useful new tool that takes care of handling **outgoing** webmentions for you.
+[Webmention.app](https://webmention.app/) is a platform agnostic service that will check a given URL for links to other sites, discover if they support webmentions, then send a webmention to the target.

+You can use that service in a number of ways, including your own command line.
+If you host your site on Netlify though, it's also very straightforward to integrate it [using deployment webhooks](https://webmention.app/docs#how-to-integrate-with-netlify)!

+## Eleventy Starter

+I made an [Eleventy Starter Template](https://github.com/maxboeck/eleventy-webmentions) with basic webmention support, using some of the techniques in this post.
+Check it out!

+## Jekyll Plugin

 My implementation was heavily inspired by Aaron Gustafson's excellent Jekyll Plugin (link below), which goes even further with customization and caching options.
 If you're running a Jekyll site, use that for almost instant webmention support 👍.

-## Eleventy Starter

-UPDATE: I made an [Eleventy Starter Template](https://github.com/maxboeck/eleventy-webmentions) with basic webmention support, using some of the techniques in this post.
-Check it out!

 ## Further Resources